 It’s difficult to say no to someone who is so

 generous to you.
 The odd bunch of flowers is

 inappropriate at the beginning of a

 Oh, it’s you

-He shows up at your work constantly and
+He or she shows up at your work constantly and

 comes to your home uninvited on a constant

 basis.
 This is a dangerous sign, as these

 could be the beginning stages of stalking

 He phones constantly (in fact, he probably